VLSIDA/OpenRAM/README.md

 You must set two environment variables:
 + OPENRAM\_HOME should point to the compiler source directory.
 + OPENERAM\_TECH should point to a root technology directory.

-For example, in bash, add to your .bashrc:
+For example add this to your .bashrc:

 ```
   export OPENRAM_HOME="$HOME/openram/compiler"